Romanian coastal reinforcement project: Eforie

 As soon as the wave buoy was deployed, Van Oord decided to share the data with Infoplaza.
 Since they had shared observational data with the Marine Weather Dashboard during a previous wind farm installation project, there were no technical constraints to do so.
 Plus, contractually, the observational data will always remain the intellectual property of Van Oord.
 The offshore operation team mainly perceived the existence of this data as an opportunity to optimise the weather forecast, hence the overall operation efficiency.

-Within a few days, the API was set up and real-time observations were visualised into the dashboard.
+Within a few days, the API was set up and real-time observations were visualised into the Marine Weather Dashboard.
 After refining the weather models, Van Oord saw more alignment between the weather forecast and the actual wave heights on site.
 And the perception of confidence in the weather forecast gradually started to change within the team.
 Since then, the construction manager for the floating equipment team has begun proactively monitoring the weather forecast he receives by email each morning and feels confident in what the available weather window will be.
 He knows when a storm is coming, which allows the team on the open waterfront enough time to temporarily cover constructions that are being built.

 From Van Oord’s perspective, sharing observational data has three main advantages for offshore operations: